saifeemustafaq/mustafa-pm-prep/src/content/behavioral.md

 I also believe in recognizing and celebrating the team's achievements.
 After successfully launching a complex feature that required significant overtime from our frontend team, I organized a team lunch and publicly acknowledged their efforts in our company-wide meeting.
 This gesture boosted **morale** and strengthened our bond as a team.

 Lastly, I always strive to be **reliable** and follow through on my commitments.
-When I promised our mobile dev team that I'd provide user feedback on the new app interface within a week, I made sure to deliver a comprehensive report on time.
+When I promised our mobile dev team that I would provide user feedback on the new app interface within a week, I made sure to deliver a comprehensive report on time.
 This **consistency** in my actions has helped build trust over time.

 Through these strategies, I've been able to foster strong, collaborative relationships with engineering teams, leading to more efficient product development and a more positive work environment."